100thCoin/AccuracyCoin/README.md

 This ROM was designed for the RP2A03G CPU and the RP2C02G PPU.
 Some tests might fail on hardware with a different revision.

-This ROM currently has 125 tests designed to print error codes narrowing down the specific issues your NES emulator might have.
+This ROM currently has 125 tests.
+These tests print "PASS" or "FAIL" on screen, and in the event of a failure, this ROM also provides an error code.
 In addition to those tests, this ROM also has 5 tests labeled "DRAW", which don't actually test for anything; rather, they simply print information on screen.

 Here's an example of the menu in this ROM shown on an emulator failing a few tests, passing others, and a few tests on screen haven't been run yet.
 (The cursor is currently next to the "RAM Mirroring" test.)